FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Pro Reference Manual 2021/Chapter 4.rst

        - 1
      \right]

+where:

-where a\ :sub:`i` (~ 0.01) is an empirical coefficient and C\ :sub:`\*` is the maximum static volume concentration for the sediment particles.
+    a\ :sub:`i` (~ 0.01) = empirical coefficient

+    C\ :sub:`\*` = the maximum static volume concentration for the sediment particles.

-It should be noted that Takahashi (1979) found that the coeffigcient a\ :sub:`i` may vary over several orders of magnitude.
+It should be noted that Takahashi (1979) found that the coefficient a\ :sub:`i` may vary over several orders of magnitude.
-Egashira et al.
-(1989) revised this relationship and suggested the following:
+Egashira et al.(1989) revised this relationship and suggested the following:

 .. math::
    :label: